What About Slavery

 Juneteenth

-Collapse of Confederate authority in Texas
+Collapse of Confederate authority

 The month of May brought increasing rates of desertion.
 News of Joseph E. Johnston's and Richard Taylor's surrenders confirmed that Texas, Louisiana, and Arkansas were now essentially alone to continue the Confederate cause.
 On May 14, troops in Galveston briefly mutinied, but were persuaded to remain under arms.
 However, morale continued to sink.
 Generals John B. Magruder and Kirby Smith (who had already corresponded with Union Maj.
 Gen. John Pope regarding surrender terms on May 9) no longer sought to rally their demoralized troops, but rather began discussing the distribution of Confederate government property.
 Magruder pleaded that the rapid disbanding of the army would prevent depredations by disgruntled soldiers against the civilian population.